JayCuthrell/jaycuthrell.com/_pages/disclosure.md

 ### Startups

 At present, I am no longer an advisor to any startups.
-I was an advisor to amazing startups were funded, acquired, and ones that did not survive.
+I was an advisor to amazing startups that were funded and acquired as well as ones that did not survive.

 With all startups I advise, the equity I have is commensurate with my involvement level.
 I have published [a blog post that outlines how I work with startups and my fuller thoughts on taking an advisory role](https://fudge.org/be-my-advisor/) which I also link back to on [my AngelList profile](https://angel.co/jaycuthrell).